Evansville Thunderbolts: History

 During the 2015–16 season, the City of Evansville and the owner of the ECHL's Evansville IceMen, Ron Geary, were unable to agree to a new lease for the IceMen to continue to operate out of the Ford Center.
 On January 19, 2016, Geary announced that he had agreed to terms with the nearby city of Owensboro, Kentucky to relocate the team to the Owensboro Sports Center.

-On February 8, 2016, Evansville mayor, Lloyd Winnecke, announced that local businessman and IceMen season ticket holder, Mike Hall, had secured an expansion team in the Southern Professional Hockey League to play at the Ford Center beginning in the 2016–17 season, thus displacing the IceMen franchise from Evansville.
+On February 8, 2016, Evansville mayor Lloyd Winnecke announced that Mike Hall, a local businessman and IceMen season ticket holder, had secured an expansion team in the Southern Professional Hockey League (SPHL) to play at the Ford Center beginning in the 2016–17 season, thus displacing the IceMen franchise from Evansville.
 On March 1, the City of Evansville and the new team signed a five-year lease agreement to play at the Ford Center.
-Hall would act as general manager while the majority owner was VW Sports, LLC., a subsidiary of VenuWorks, Inc., the arena management company.
+Hall would act as general manager, while the majority owner was VW Sports, LLC, a subsidiary of VenuWorks, Inc., the arena management company.

 On March 22, 2016, former IceMen head coach Jeff Pyle was announced as the head coach for its inaugural season.
 The new team name was announced on April 15, 2016, taken from the P-47 Thunderbolt fighter aircraft which was manufactured in Evansville during the Second World War.
 Near the end of the first season, Mike Hall sold his portion of the team to VW Sports, LLC. and Pete Xander was named the new general manager for the 2017–18 season.

 After two seasons, head coach Pyle left for the head coaching position with the Atlanta Gladiators of the ECHL.
 Pyle was replaced by former NHL player Ian Moran as head coach and Adam Stio was named general manager for the 2018–19 season.
 The team finished in last place and general manager Stio was fired at the end of the season and Moran resigned.
 Longtime SPHL head coach Jeff Bes was hired as the head coach for the 2019–20 season, while Patrick Kelly was hired as the new general manager.
 The 2019–20 SPHL season was curtailed by the onset of the COVID-19 pandemic while the Thunderbolts were in a position to qualify for the playoffs.